-- Capital Regulations and the Rise of Shadow Banking, joint with Hyunju Lee and Sunyoung Lee
+- Capital Regulation and Shadow Finance: A Quantitative Analysis, joint with Hyunju Lee and Sunyoung Lee

 - The Ultralong Sovereign Default Risk

 We study optimal tax policies with human capital investment and retirement savings for present-biased agents.
-Agents are heterogeneous in their innate ability and make risky education investments which determines their labor productivity and affects their consumption path.
-We characterize the optimal wedges and show that they are different across education groups.
-More specifically, we demonstrate how the optimal policy encourages human capital investment with savings incentives.
-We show that the optimum can be implemented with income-contingent student loans, and existing retirement policies augmented by a new tax instrument that subsidizes retirement savings for college graduates.
-The proposed instrument takes the form of employer’s 401(k) matching contribution proportional to the repayment of student loans, and mimics the latest policy proposals that aim to incentivize college education.
-We show that the optimal tax system yields significant welfare gains relative to the optimal policies designed for time-consistent agents.
+Agents are heterogeneous in their innate ability and make risky education investments which determines their labor productivity.
+We demonstrate that the optimal distortions vary with education status.
+In particular, the optimal policy encourages human capital investment with savings incentives.
+Our implementation uses income-contingent student loans and existing retirement policies, augmented by a new tax instrument that subsidizes retirement savings for college graduates.
+The instrument mimics the latest policy proposals by allowing employers to offer 401(k) matching contributions proportional to student loans repayment.

 - Borrowing into Debt Crises, joint with George Stefanidis